-Scaling accessibility beyond compliance at VA.gov through community and culture
+Scaling accessibility compliance at VA.gov through community and culture

 The authors want to specifically call out and uplift the efforts of Angela Fowler, Jeana Clark, Tiffany Pender, and Brian DeConinck in making the work, and consequentially this article, possible.
 While we may have written the words below, the work belongs to all of us as a team.

-In this article, we’ll break down the benefits of beyond compliance framing and show how we applied our Accessibility Beyond Compliance Playbook to center the team’s work around the disabled Veteran experience, which helped lead to measurable improvements at VA.gov.
+In this article, we’ll break down the benefits of compliance framing and show how we centered our work around the disabled Veteran experience, which helped lead to measurable improvements at VA.gov.

 Logically, the next step for most would be to begin preparing for the next set of compliance standards (WCAG 2.2), but we saw an opportunity to shift perspectives toward a new approach centered on the disabled Veteran experience.
 Why?
 Let’s look at an example of a building ramp for disabled access.